 - escitalopram (Lexapro)

 These medications are often used to treat conditions such as depression, anxiety, and stress disorders.
 They act by inhibiting the serotonin transporter, allowing serotonin to remain in the synapse for longer.
 This process leads to improvements in mood and anxiety for many patients after a few weeks of treatment.

 However, if you have SLC6A4 gene variants, SSRIs may be less likely to reduce symptoms and/or more likely to cause side effects.
 Knowing this information will help your healthcare provider make a more informed treatment recommendation.

 The Genomind Pharmacogenetic test looks at 24 genes related to mental health treatment, including the SLC6A4 gene.
 It provides guidance across 10+ mental health conditions and 130+ medications to help clinicians determine:

 - Which medications may be more or less likely to be effective

 - How you metabolize medications for personalized dosing guidance

 The Genomind PGx test can be done at a clinician’s office—or from the comfort of your home.
 It requires a prescription, and Genomind can help connect you with a verified Genomind provider near you.
-Get started by filling out this form.
+Get started here.